-Thomas Edison State College is an Equal Opportunity/Affirmative Action institution, in compliance with Title VI of the Civil Rights Act of 1964, Title XII of the Education Amendment of 1972, Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act, the Family Educational Rights and Privacy Act of 1974 and other applicable laws and regulations.
+Thomas Edison State College is an Equal Opportunity/Affirmative Action institution, in compliance with Title VI of the Civil Rights Act of 1964, Title XII of the Education Amendment of 1972, Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act and other applicable laws and regulations.
 Thomas Edison State College is an institution established for and committed to serving adult students.
 The Office of Admissions assists potential applicants in determining whether Thomas Edison State College suits their particular academic goals.